rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

     ipython notebook

 If you do not want to do that you can read this book online. the website [nbviewer]http://nbviewer.org provides an IPython Notebook server that renders a notebook stored at github (or elsewhere).
 The rendering is done in real time when you load the book.
 If you read my book today, and then I make a change tomorrow, when you go back tomorrow you will see that change.
-_note: nbviewer is not currently rendering Latex on my or anyone's notebooks, so this is currently a poor option._

 You may access this book via nbviewer at any by using this address: http://nbviewer.ipython.org/github/rlabbe/Kalman-Filters-and-Random-Signals-in-Python/blob/master/Introduction.ipynb